h1ddenpr0cess20/tyumi/README.md

 ### Ollama Setup (for Local Models)

-To use local models with tool-calling features, you'll need to set up Ollama:
+To use local models, you'll need to set up Ollama:

 1. **Install Ollama:**
    - Download and install Ollama from the [official website](https://ollama.com/download).